DeKoi-IL/DeFocuser-Lite/README.md

 An open source DIY focus motor with automatic range calibration.

-This focuser uses the same motor used by ZWO in the older EAF models (Non pro models) The 3d models are also modelled based on ZWO's front plate so whatever focuser the eaf is compatible, this is also compatible.
+This focuser uses the same motor used by ZWO in the older EAF models (Non pro models) The 3d models are also modelled based on ZWO's front plate so whatever focuser the eaf is compatible with, this is also compatible.
 Powered by USB C 5V.
 Includes a single button for manual focusing (each press changes direction).